Human species, past & future

 Some scientists claim that we are already living in a techno-human era, where humans are becoming components in larger operating systems.
 One example is the outsourcing of cognitive expertise to smart appliances, high-tech vehicles and online search engines.
 Changing social patterns, with more people moving into urban areas, also mean that we expect to have a higher number of short-term or fleeting relationships, many of which are conducted online.
 As dating matches are increasingly made using apps, we are in effect part-delegating our sexual selection to algorithms that aim to recommend suitable new partners.

-There is also the widely noted observation that a high proportion of people are immersed with their phones while in a public space.
-On a different level, novel technologies that reflect an early techno-human era include development of AI to enable deceased people to live on as chatbots, using personal information such as images, voice data and social media posts.
-How such forms of tech-symbiosis will affect the design and functioning of the human brain and mind, and whether it could lead to a form of radical life extension, is as yet unknown.
+There is also the fact that people are spending more and more time immersed with their phones, both privately and while moving through a public space.
+It does not seem too fanciful to imagine that the capabilities of the smart phone could at some stage become part of our physical being, or perhaps be carried by a personal AI entity that travels companionably along with us.
+On another level, novel technologies that reflect our early techno-human era include the development of AI to enable deceased people to live on as chatbots, using their personal information such as images, voice data and social media posts.
+How such types of tech-symbiosis will affect the design and functioning of the brain and mind, and whether any could ultimately aid radical life extension, is as yet unknown.

 The ancient Greeks believed that the spirit left the body at death and travelled over the River Styx to the palace of Hades, god of the underworld.
 In the three main monotheistic religions, there is (simplistically) a split between the fate of the righteous and that of the unworthy: the souls of the former go to heaven or paradise and the souls of the latter endure pain and suffering in hell.
 In these religions, there are varying beliefs about when and how people are judged and whether there is an intermediate place, such as purgatory, where the soul may be purified and cleansed of sin.

 In other present-day religions (again simplistically), the soul is embarked on a spiritual journey, with one’s actions in this life determining the next one.
 The soul may be reincarnated from one embodied state to the next, through a cycle of birth and death that can ultimately lead to a higher existence.
-The belief in reincarnation remains alive in 2048, as Suzanne in the Lifespinners novel is a 98-year-old mystic space artist who has been reincarnated several times.
+The theme of reincarnation still persists in 2048, as Suzanne in my Lifespinners novel is a 98-year-old mystic space artist who has been reincarnated several times.

 Millions of people have reported a near-death or out-of-body experience, which leads some to believe in an afterlife.
 These experiences tend to be profoundly vivid and moving, as well as coherent.
-They are not explained by neuroscience or by the effects of the imagination, fear of death, psychosis, drugs or other causes.
-Scientists and medics involved in the resuscitation of patients after cardiac arrest are particularly keen to understand what occurs in the brain during these events, which indicate a unique cognitive state with variations of the same features: a strong sense of the spiritual; feeling separated from one’s body and observing it from above; heading towards a destination; reliving one’s life; and seeing (or being approached by) a light.
+They are not explained by neuroscience or by the effects of the imagination, the fear of death, psychosis, drugs or other causes.
+Scientists and medics involved in resuscitation of patients following a cardiac arrest are keen to understand exactly what occurs in the brain during these events, which can engender a unique cognitive state with variations of the same features: a strong sense of the spiritual; feeling separated from one’s body and observing it from above; heading towards a destination; reliving one’s life; and seeing (or being approached by) a light.

-The desire for immortality and eternal youth has always had the backing of powerful, wealthy citizens, from ancient Chinese emperors to our modern tech entrepreneurs.
-While in the past there was mysticism and magic attached to the quest, the emphasis now is firmly on scientific, high-tech solutions.
-Strands that have attracted major financial investment include: cellular rejuvenation; creation of backup copies to replace malfunctioning cells; computer storage of DNA; implanted microchips; and the transhumanist ambition of uploading the mind into a supercomputer and preserving it in digital form.
+The desire for immortality and the holy grail of eternal youth has always had the backing of powerful, wealthy citizens, from ancient Chinese emperors to our modern tech entrepreneurs.
+Impatient with the already amazing increase in life expectancy over the past century, the tech barons and influencers are racing to go further and faster with their own quantum leaps towards the goal of living forever, either bodily or in some merged or different form.
+While in the past there was much mysticism, magic and religion attached to the quest, the emphasis is now on a range of strategies, including the practical adoption of ultra-healthy living with the aim of reversing the advance of biological age and keeping ageing diseases at bay for as long as possible.
+As already indicated, areas of scientific research that are attracting interest and investment include: cellular rejuvenation; creation of backup copies to replace the malfunctioning cells; computer storage of DNA; implanted microchips; and uploading the mind into a supercomputer to preserve it in digital form.
+Which will win out, or exist alongside each other as new forms of magic, remains to be seen.

 Proponents of transhumanism contend that the body and mind can escape biological limitations and transcend into a future without death.
 Conceptually, enhancing the mind can be viewed as a logical extension to the use of widely accepted body enhancement devices, such as cochlear implants to restore lost hearing and pacemakers to maintain a regular heartbeat.
 However, the task of uploading the human mind as an entity is at another level.
 Scientists don’t yet understand how our brain structure and function connect with our subjective, conscious experience, nor how much computing power would be required to operate a computerised mind.